$altText

 To learn more, visit the Purdue Login page

-For instructions logging in using the Duo Mobile App on your device, see "How to use Duo authentication with Purdue Login."
+For instructions logging in using the Duo Mobile App on your device, see How to use Duo authentication with Purdue Login.

 How to change your password

-NOTE: If you use a mobile device or smartphone to access Purdue services such as email, PAL, or VPN, please read What steps should I take with my mobile device when resetting my password? before changing your password.
+NOTE: If you use a mobile device or smartphone to access Purdue services such as email, Purdue Wi-Fi, or VPN, please read What steps should I take with my mobile device when resetting my password? before changing your password.
 This will help ensure that your mobile device doesn't cause you to become locked out while your password change is propagating through the system.

 Users have two options for changing your Purdue career account password: